You’ve probably read and heard a lot of tips on what you can do to save money.

 Now you may think it’s gross, and that our car must be really dirty.
 But it’s not.
 We clean the inside of the car often and don’t keep trash or food inside it.
 However, we don’t want to spend $5-$30 or more just to make the car look nice.

 Instead, we just let the rain do its job: washing the car for us.
-Whenever it rains, we jokingly tell each other that our car is getting a natural shower.
+Whenever it rains, we jokingly tell each other that our car is getting a shower from nature.

 If some stains are just too hard to get off even in the rain, we will wash those spots ourselves.
 Usually, it’s because some birds decide to do their business right above our car.
 It happens every once in a while.